awsdocs/aws-lambda-developer-guide/doc_source/scaling.md

 For example, if there are five active shards on a stream \(that is, you have five Lambda functions running in parallel\) and your Lambda function takes about two seconds, the request rate is 2\.5 requests/second\.

-## Scaling<a name="scaling-behavior"></a>
+## Automatic Scaling<a name="scaling-behavior"></a>

 AWS Lambda will dynamically scale capacity in response to increased traffic, subject to your account's [Account Level Concurrent Execution Limit](concurrent-executions.md#concurrent-execution-safety-limit)\.
-To handle any burst in traffic, Lambda will immediately increase your concurrently executing functions by a predetermined amount, dependent on which region it's executed\.
+To handle bursts in traffic, Lambda automatically increases a function's capacity when it is under load\.

  If the default **Immediate Concurrency Increase** value is not sufficient to accommodate the traffic surge, AWS Lambda will continue to increase the number of concurrent function executions by **500 per minute** until your account safety limit has been reached or the number of concurrently executing functions is sufficient to successfully process the increased load\.